 No one but the IT team really knows what the IT team does, but they do it and everyone else just accepts it because they know it helps drive people to the website.
 Or something like that.

 Want to know the what’s what on anything?
 Pinterest (Cheryl) has your answer…and if she doesn’t, you better believe it doesn’t exist.
 But take warning: Approaching Cheryl might seem like the quick fix to any problem, but you could soon find yourself in a deep spiral of conversation and waste your entire workday.

 Eager to please and ready to work, social media’s kid brother Snapchat serves as the office intern.
 Finishing up his last year at Stanford (where the creators actually went), he brings a new and fresh feeling to the office.
 He’s Mr. Popularity, and people are always interested in what he is up to (even though you’re SURE Cheryl told you he only landed the job because his uncle is in the IT department).
 No one has ever seen him, though.

 Inside Facebook’s corner office, just above its rich, mahogany desk, hangs a gold framed photo of the original Godfather of social media, Thomas Anderson.
 In 2003, millions of people signed onto Myspace, where Tom, his goofy smile, nearly stained white tee and disaster of a dry-erase board awaited them.
 Thus, social media was born, and actually making eye contact on a New York City subway died a slow, painful death (thank goodness, amirite?).

 There you have it, folks.
 All the social platforms you know and love, sorted into a business model.
-Do you think the business would survive?
-Share your thoughts with the Likeable Media team below!

 *Note: No Cheryl’s were offended in the writing of this blog.
 If you have a Cheryl in your office, please apologize for me.